- 1Spain: An attractive country for investment

 2.1.5 Treatment of double taxation

 The tax credit and exemption scheme stipulated in the previous regulations based on the type of income was amended substantially by the current law (for tax periods commencing as from 2015), through a general exemption scheme for significant shareholdings applicable in both the domestic and international arenas.
+To summarize:

 - For dividends or shares of profits from shareholdings in resident entities, the previous law (applicable up to 2014) established a tax credit that could amount to 100% or 50% of gross tax payable on the tax base for the income, based on the shareholding percentage and the time during which the shares were owned.